Review of Moskva 5 Folding Medium Format Rangefinder

 I like the images I've made with this camera and I generally enjoy a slower process when it comes to taking pictures.
 But this camera may be a little too much in that direction.
 It takes so long to get everything adjusted that friends will become agitated and then desert you.
 I always have trouble reading the numbers in the red windows and often have blanks from where I couldn't remember if I had advanced or not (fortunately, double exposure is prevented, as long as you don't partially wind).
 With only 8 shots per roll of 120, that gets expensive.
 The flip-up rangefinder lens looks cool, but it blocks the viewfinder, requiring you to flip it down to really compose, which tends to mess up focus at short distances.
 I constantly feel (and probably look) like I'm going to drop it.

-To shoot in 6x6 mode, insert the adapter plate and change the viewfinder selector on the dial above the viewfinder.
+To shoot in 6x6 mode, insert the adapter plate, change the viewfinder selector on the dial above the viewfinder, and finally move the lever on the back plate to adjust which window is active for seeing the numbers on the back of the film to advance it.

 My copy came with the original box and manual.